-This is extremely helpful in building a catalog and increasing your the chances of success from that catalog.
+This is extremely helpful in building a catalog and increasing your chances of success from that catalog.
 If you make regular appointments to co-write, you are more likely to write that day.
 Someone else is expecting you to show up and do your part, so you are less likely to get distracted by other things that are demanding your attention.
 An extra benefit to co-writing is there are two or three people when the song is completed who are working to get that song recorded and not just you alone.

 Mix it up.

 Write a mix of contemporary and classic.
 I always focus the majority of my time writing on the cutting edge.
 It’s where the new exciting stuff happens.
 It’s where I learn the most and explore new directions.
-It’s what most artists are looking to record.
+And most importantly, it’s what most artists are looking to record.
 But my publisher will also come to me and say from time to time that so-n-so artist is looking for an old school song or retro feel.
 I need those too.
 The simple rule I use is this- if it’s a great idea that needs to be written in a classic style I will do it.
 If it’s just an “okay idea” that wants to be written in a retro style I don’t bother.

-So here are a few of the basic points I keep in mind each time I am starting to build a new catalog.
+So here are a few of the basic points to keep in mind when wanting to build a better catalog.
 I’m about 6,000 plus songs into it with over 200 major artist cuts and 1,500 sync placements- and it’s worked well for me and many of my co-writers!
-Write on!
-Clay

 Clay Mills is a 16-time ASCAP hit songwriter, producer, and performer.
 He is the co-founder of SongTown and has 2 Grammy nominations for “Beautiful Mess” by Diamond Rio and “Heaven Heartache” by Trisha Yearwood.
 Clay is also the co-author of Mastering Melody Writing and The Songwriter’s Guide To Mastering Co-writing.